 At 13.5 months old, Baby L has spent a fair bit of her time fastened into a car seat in the back of a vehicle.
 With both sets of grandparents living 3.5+ hours away plus a few UK holidays already under her belt, the sprog has become accustomed to life in the fast lane – or more accurately life at a steady 70mph in the left-hand lane.

-One of the biggest challenges when driving with a baby is keeping them happy.
+One of the biggest challenges when driving is keeping your baby happy-ish in the car.
 If that’s not possible, then I’m more than willing to settle for ‘babbling quietly’, ‘not crying’ or ‘asleep’.
 With so much of our lives revolving around travelling to places in cars, finding ways of making the journey as uneventful as possible is pretty high up my list.

 Since hitting about six months old, car journeys with the sprog changed.
 As a newborn, she’d get in the car seat and fall asleep pretty instantly for long spells whilst we drove.
 As the newborn months were replaced with the baby months, it became more about coinciding long journeys with her nap time so that she’d naturally sleep in the car.
 If we didn’t, we’d usually have a bit of a cranky child in the back who’d often whinge, shriek and cry.

 We’ve tried a number of techniques – some with great success, some with none.
-So, whether your travelling with a baby in your own car, hitching a ride with friends and/or family, or driving a rental car here in the UK, you’ll want to make sure you’re prepared with plenty of distractions for the journey.
+So, whether your travelling with a baby in your own car, hitching a ride with friends and/or family, or driving a rental car, you’ll want to make sure you’re prepared with plenty of distractions for the journey.
 Here’s three of our most successful:

 Feed, Feed and Feed Some More